?

 We are a Whānau Ora Centre of Taumarunui Community Kokiri Trust.

 Whānau Ora focuses on whānau as a whole rather than individual whānau members and strives for whānau empowerment and success.
-The Taumarunui Community Kokiri Trust has developed a comprehensive wrap around service to meet the health and social welfare needs of the community and in particular the needs of Māori.
+The Taumarunui Community Kokiri Trust has developed a comprehensive wrap around service to meet the health and social needs of the community and in particular the needs of Māori.

-At Maniapoto Whānau Ora Centre we provide a Family Health Clinic (see below), Kokiri Te Oranga Pai - Mental Health and Addiction support and whānau, community health and social services.
+At Maniapoto Whānau Ora Centre we provide a Family Health Clinic service (see below), Kokiri Te Oranga Pai - Mental Health and Addiction support and whānau, community health and social services.
 We also offer Workplace Drug and Medical testing.

-The Family Health Clinic offers a full range of family medicine and general practice services.
+The Maniapoto Whānau ora Centre Clinic offers a full range of family medicine and general practice services.
 Our experienced health teams of doctors, nurses and administrative staff enjoy caring for all our patients with compassion, dignity and respect.
+An appointment of 15 MINUTES APPOINTMENT can be booked at Reception.

 Doctors